Bob Colacello

 BC

 I thought they would be too intellectual for me.
-I really wanted to go to Georgetown, but I got into Haverford College in Connecticut, and when my mother and I went there the kids hadn’t slept and seen sunlight in a couple of weeks and my mom was like, “You’re not going here it’s too depressing.”
-[Laughter.]
-I said good, I wanted to go to Georgetown; I love Washington.
+I really wanted to go to Georgetown, but I got into Haverford College in Connecticut, and when my mother and I went there the kids hadn’t slept or seen sunlight in a couple of weeks.
+My mom said, “You’re not going here—it’s too depressing.”
+[Laughs.]
+I said good, I wanted Georgetown; I love Washington.
 I was Nixon in my senior high school debate over the PA system.

 EO